 - The syrup has notes of maple, burnt sugar, and vanilla.

-Sugar-Free Pancake syrup – Ingredients required
+Keto Maple syrup – Ingredients required

-- Allulose – Use granular and any brand will do.
+- Allulose – Use granular, and any brand will do.

 - Water

-- Maple extract – The one I like best is Lorann’s Maple Extract it’s very concentrated
+- Maple extract – The one I like best is LorAnn’s Maple Extract it’s very concentrated

-- Vanilla – Any vanilla will do.
+- Vanilla – Any vanilla extract will do.

 - Salt